matrix-org/matrix-spec-proposals/proposals/4147-including-device-keys-with-olm-encrypted-events.md

 by a deleted or unknown device" against the received message, but such messaging is unsatisfactory: a message should be either trusted or not.

-We propose to solve this is by including a copy of the device keys in the Olm-encrypted message, along with the cross-signing signatures, so that the recipient does not have to try to query the sender's keys.
+We propose to solve this by including a copy of the device keys in the Olm-encrypted message, along with the cross-signing signatures, so that the recipient does not have to try to query the sender's keys.